Back to California

 Plain English Breakdown

-AB-1696 allows nurse-midwives to provide emergency services and care without physician supervision, as long as it is within their license scope.
+AB-1696 allows nurse-midwives to provide emergency care without physician supervision under certain conditions.

 What This Bill Does

-• Allows nurse-midwives to give emergency medical help without a doctor's supervision if they are licensed to do so.
+• Allows nurse-midwives to give emergency medical care within their license scope without a doctor's supervision.

 Who It Names or Affects